shathalshehri/Robot_Control_Panel-2ndPhase/README.md

 - `retrieve.php`: PHP script for handling and logging directional commands.
 - `Robot.sql`: SQL file for creating the necessary database table.
 - `style.css`: CSS file for styling the web interface.
+- `Http_request_in_ESP32.ino`: Arduino code for setting up the ESP32 to send HTTP GET requests and control an LED based on server responses.

 ## Requirements